How much will I pay for courses at Chisholm?

 - enrolling in a higher Australian qualification than currently held and

 - commencing a maximum of two subsidised courses at the same level in your lifetime.

 These exemptions are only offered by Chisholm through its status as a Victorian TAFE provider.
 To discuss how exemptions apply, please contact Chisholm Student Advisory Services on 1300 244 746.
 Read more about government sponsored exemptions.

 Students enrolling in a government-subsidised course up to certificate IV level who hold a current and valid Commonwealth Healthcare Card, Pensioner Concession Card or Veterans' Gold Card (or who are the dependent spouse or dependent child of a cardholder) at the time of enrolment are eligible for a concession on tuition and student services and amenities fees.
 You must provide proof at the time of enrolment that you are the card holder or the dependent spouse or dependent child of a card holder.

 Australian Aboriginal and Torres Strait Islanders will be eligible for a concession on tuition fees for any level course (excluding higher education courses) and will need to pay the ancillary fee, the minimum student services and amenities fee and any material fees where applicable.

-Eligible students are subsidised by the Victorian and Commonwealth governments under the Victoria Training Guarantee (VTG).
-Enrolment may impact access to further government-subsidised training under the VTG.
+Eligible students are subsidised by the Victorian governments under the Skills First Program (SFP).
+Enrolment may impact access to further government-subsidised training under the SFP.

 Recognition of Prior Learning (RPL)